Frequently Asked Questions and Answers

 Who do I report a problem to?

-You may contact the Office of Student Life (205-929-6352) regarding problems with the application or assignment.
-Initial building concerns (after moving in) should be reported to your resident assistant (RA) or Ms. Sonya Williams, Resident Manager in the residence hall office on the 1st floor.
-If not resolved you may contact Mr. Robert Smith, Director of Housing (firstname.lastname@example.org or 205-929-6470).
+Regarding problems with the application or assignment contact the Office of Student Life firstname.lastname@example.org or 205-789-5411.
+Initial building concerns (after moving in) should be reported to your resident assistant (RA) or Mr. B.A.
+Holman, Resident Manager in the residence hall office on the 1st floor.
+If not resolved you may contact Darren C. Allen, Acting Dean of Students (email@example.com or 205-929-6361).

 Is a physical/health screening required to be a housing student?

 Yes.
 You must provide documentation of immunization/shot records AND have a Health Evaluation/Student Health Form completed by a physician.
 It should NOT be returned with the application.
 You should bring it with you for move-in if a room has been assigned.
 Also, please attach a copy of the doctor’s business card or letterhead, as doctor’s names and contact information are not always written clearly.
 (ATHLETES: a copy of your athletic physical is NOT sufficient, as the questions asked are not the same as those on the Student Health Form.
-However, you may take the form with you when you go for your physical and ask the doctor to complete it at that time.
-In any case, it must be submitted before move-in.)
+However, if you plan to have a physical before move-in, you may take the form with you when you go for your physical and ask the doctor to complete it at that time.
+In any case, it must be submitted at or before move-in.)

 Can I use a physical form from my own doctor rather than the Student Health Form provided by the College?